 RMB internationalization is not China's own wishful thinking, but an inevitable result of China's economic development and rise.
 In 2010, China surpassed Japan to become the second largest economy and one of the most important trade and investment partners of the world.
 Against a complicated and challenging global backdrop, China took the initiative and actively adapted to and led the new normal, and deepened the supply-side structural reform.
 As a result, China's economy improved its quality and efficiency, and China became the stabilizer for the growth of emerging markets or even that of the whole world.
-From 2010 to 2018, China's GDP growth averaged 7.8%, China's economy accounted for 13% of the world's total and China contributed to 24%
+From 2010 to 2018, China's total and

-(PPP weighted) of the global growth, ranking among the top.
+China contributed to 24% (PPP weighted) of the global growth, ranking among the top.
 At the same time, China has expanded and deepened its financial market.
 Global balance of payments remained stable, the RMB exchange formation system was gradually perfected, elasticity of exchange and regulatory capacity improved significantly, which further boosted global confidence in and recognition of RMB.